Best Protein Powder for Diabetes?

 If you decide on an animal based protein source try to choose one with out the hormone rBGH or rBST.
 These are artificial bovine growth hormones.

-Best Protein Powder for Diabetics?
+Best Protein Powders for Diabetes?

 WHEY PROTEIN